maw/trst/README.md

 Easy prototyping.
 Getting the command line parsing right is tricky, not because libraries to do it are deficient (quite the opposite in fact) but rather because it isn't really clear at all what the command line arguments should be.
+After all, if there's one thing git has taught us, it's that getting a coherent command line interface right is paramount, and you can worry about getting internal structures right later.
+Right?
+Right.
-Doing it in Python means that I -- and hopefully you too -- can experiment easily.
+Anyway, doing it in Python means that I -- and hopefully you too -- can experiment easily.

 Once I'm reasonably happy with how it works, rewriting it in a faster language is something I'm open to.